 But you can also win by using creative ideas.
 Many vaccines currently on the market were developed a long time ago using old technologies, and established manufacturers often don’t want to change their production technologies.
 For newer companies coming into this area, there’s an opportunity to develop new and innovative processes that are more cost efficient or provide a high yield of vaccine.
 Companies are now looking for more advanced development and manufacturing methods, such as using virus-like particles, messenger RNA, and viral vectors.
 Some of these vaccines are easier to characterize and lend themselves more readily to production and purification.
 They can also allow manufacturers to create more homogenous products compared with older legacy vaccines.
 Pfizer is a good example – the company’s pneumococcus vaccine Prevnar has been a huge success thanks to an advanced conjugation vaccine platform.
 If you don’t come up with high value creative drugs or new production technologies or processes, you will likely have to focus on scale and volumes to be able to compete and make a profit.

 Despite the challenges, it’s an exciting time to be involved in vaccine development and manufacture.
 As our understanding of the immune system continues to improve, so will our technologies.
 Vaccines are poised to be used not only for the prevention of disease, but also for treatment; there are many clinical trials now underway looking to use new technologies to kill cancer cells and treat disease that has already developed.
 We are entering a new era and, now more than ever, we need bright ideas, real innovation and fresh perspectives.

-Günter Jagschies is Senior Director of Strategic Customer Relations, GE Healthcare, Freiburg, Germany.
+Günter Jagschies is Senior Director of Strategic Customer Relations, Cytiva, Freiburg, Germany.

-Mats Lundgren, Customer Applications Director, GE Healthcare, Uppsala, Sweden.
+Mats Lundgren, Customer Applications Director, Cytiva, Uppsala, Sweden.